 Making a seamless transition from high school to post-secondary education, vocational training or employment can be difficult for students, especially if they are also dealing with potential barriers such as intellectual or physical disabilities.
-Schools have an obligation to assist ALL students in the transition from school to adult life.

 Our work in this area includes:

 Transition Services supporting youth with disabilities